Teach Me

 “During the first two days of a viral infection, the host is most contagious, so avoid close contact with others,” Kadri said.
 “Anyone with a severe cough should stay home to avoid spreading infections to others.”

 Stomach issues: Diarrhea, vomiting and severe stomach pain are more than just inconvenient.
 It can be a sign of a viral infection or food poisoning.
 Plus they make it nearly impossible to focus on work.
-Take the time you need to recover and make sure you’re not risking anyone else’s health.
+Take the time you need to recover and make sure you’re not risking anyone else’s health, especially those with weakened immune systems.

 Severe fatigue or weakness: Listen to your body if you’re feeling unusually tired or weak.
 This could be your body’s way of telling you to slow down.
 Pushing through fatigue can lead to longer recovery times and more mistakes at work.
 Give yourself a break to recharge.